AAROC/aaroc.github.io/_posts/2017-06-21-e-Infrastructure-Commons.md

   3. is attributed to the correct people
   4. can be easily shared.
   5. is attractive to contributors

+This could provide the basis for all kinds of other scholarly and technical output.
+It would be a tangible representation of things that are so often hidden in data centres, trenches or the deep blue sea.

 # Legal, License, and Community Conduct Issues